Daanoz/ha-google-photos/README.md

 ## Notes / Remarks / Limitations

 - Currently the album media is cached for 30 minutes.
-- New albums can only be added by reloading the integration or restarting HA.

 ## Future plans

-- Improved updating of albums
 - Support for videos
 - Support loading media using [content categories](https://developers.google.com/photos/library/guides/apply-filters#content-categories)
 - Support loading media filtered by date/time